-• Lat/Lon and time of tropical overshootings updated every 15 min
+Lat/Lon and strength of TOTs updated every 15 min.

-• July 2013 - ADT used to identify CDO pattern, TOT threshold reduced from 9K to 5K in cold CDO region as defined by IR brightness temperatures
+• July 2013 - ADT used to identify TC CDO pattern, TOT threshold reduced from 9K to 5K in cold CDO region as defined by IR brightness temperatures

-• The TOT product is generated at CIMSS and made available through a web page (http://cimss.ssec.wisc.edu/goes_r/proving-ground/nhc/ot/) and are also distributed in N-AWIPS format
+• The TOT product is generated at CIMSS and displays made available through a web page (http://cimss.ssec.wisc.edu/goes_r/proving-ground/nhc/ot/).
+TOT files are also distributed to NHC and made available for N-AWIPS format.

-• The TOT product is a variation on the GOES-R Overshooting Tops algorithm.
+• The TOT product is a variation of the GOES-R Overshooting Tops algorithm.
 The TOT product could be generated on a central system at NESDIS and distributed along with the OT product.